metashell/metashell/3rd/templight/llvm/docs/ExceptionHandling.rst

 a ``noexcept`` function should transitively unwind to a terminateblock.
 Throw specifications are not implemented by MSVC, and are not yet supported.

-Each of these new EH pad instructions has a label operand that indicates which action should be considered after this action.
-The ``catchpad`` and ``terminatepad`` instructions are terminators, and this label is considered to be an unwind destination analogous to the unwind destination of an invoke.
-The ``cleanuppad`` instruction is different from the other two in that it is not a terminator, and this label operand is not an edge in the CFG.
-The code inside a cleanuppad runs before transferring control to the next action, so the ``cleanupret`` instruction is the instruction that unwinds to the next EH pad.
+New instructions are also used to mark the points where control is transferred out of a catch/cleanup handler (which will correspond to exits from the generated funclet).
+A catch handler which reaches its end by normal execution executes a ``catchret`` instruction, which is a terminator indicating where in the function control is returned to.
+A cleanup handler which reaches its end by normal execution executes a ``cleanupret`` instruction, which is a terminator indicating where the active exception will unwind to next.
+A catch or cleanup handler which is exited by another exception being raised during its execution will unwind through a ``catchendpad`` or ``cleanuupendpad`` (respectively).
+The ``catchendpad`` and ``cleanupendpad`` instructions are considered "exception handling pads" in the same sense that ``catchpad``, ``cleanuppad``, and ``terminatepad`` are.

+Each of these new EH pad instructions has a way to identify which action should be considered after this action.
+The ``catchpad`` and ``terminatepad`` instructions are terminators, and have a label operand considered to be an unwind destination analogous to the unwind destination of an invoke.
+The ``cleanuppad`` instruction is different from the other two in that it is not a terminator.
+The code inside a cleanuppad runs before transferring control to the next action, so the ``cleanupret`` and ``cleanupendpad`` instructions are the instructions that hold a label operand and unwind to the next EH pad.
 All of these "unwind edges" may refer to a basic block that contains an EH pad instruction, or they may simply unwind to the caller.
 Unwinding to the caller has roughly the same semantics as the ``resume`` instruction in the ``landingpad`` model.
 When inlining through an invoke, instructions that unwind to the caller are hooked up to unwind to the unwind destination of the call site.

 Putting things together, here is a hypothetical lowering of some C++ that uses all of the new IR instructions: